Confused about nonstick cookware brands?

 About Ceramic Cookware

-Ceramic cookware has only been around for about a decade.
+Ceramic cookware has been around since 2007.
 Ceramic nonstick coating is made from inorganic sources: clay and/or sand.
-These inorganic materials are made into a sort of gel and sprayed onto the cookware, then baked ("cured") in a very hot oven.
+These inorganic materials are made into a gel and sprayed onto the cookware, then baked ("cured") in a very hot oven.
 The result is a very hard, very slippery (i.e., nonstick) coating.
 It withstands much higher heat than PTFE--more than you can reach in a home kitchen--and even when scratched or chipped it won't give off fumes or leach dangerous chemicals into your food.

 Are PTFE and Teflon the Same Thing?
 (Hint: Yes)

 Short answer: Yes.
 Teflon is simply Dupont's brand name for its PTFE product.
 Since they were the first to market the product, it became known by its brand name, Teflon, rather than its generic name, PTFE.

 Here's a short article to substantiate this.

 Today, there are dozens--probably even hundreds--of different brand names for PTFE.
 Many of them have "stone" or "granite" in the name.
 This is probably meant to speak to the durability of the product, but it can be confusing for people looking for a ceramic nonstick because ceramic is made from sand and clay; "stone and "granite" can make it sound like the cookware is a ceramic product.